xuzhe0628/mongodb-fundamental/README.md

   <br>https://robomongo.org/
 * Download sample database.
   <br>https://raw.githubusercontent.com/mongodb/docs-assets/primer-dataset/primer-dataset.json
 * Import sample database using below command.
 The default port is 27017 and you can ignore the `--port` parameter if you are connection to the default port.
+This command will import the JSON file into database test as collection restaurants.
   <br>`mongoimport --port <port> --db test --collection restaurants --drop --file primer-dataset.json`

 # Content